AlbanFALCOZ/text-editor-rust/README.md

-Create a text-editor in rust with basic features
+A text-editor in rust with basic features such as searching,syntax highlighting and undo/redo.